 r. the Customer is in a better position than the BBFC to insure the Customer’s work and operations against loss, damage or delay arising out of any goods being left in the keeping of the BBFC or their being transported to or from the BBFC’s premises, and the BBFC shall not therefore be under any obligation to take out such insurance;

-s. the Customer shall use all reasonable endeavours to ensure that no virus or similar is uploaded by the Customer to the BBFC Website and shall be responsible for any loss or damage caused to the BBFC as a result of a breach of this clause;
+s. the Customer shall use all reasonable endeavours to ensure that no virus or similar is uploaded by the Customer via any BBFC online platform and shall be responsible for any loss or damage caused to the BBFC as a result of a breach of this clause.

-Customers should be aware that additional guidelines and rules relating to the BBFC’s classification procedure and usage guidelines appear on the BBFC’s website and such guidelines and rules shall be deemed to be incorporated into these Terms and Conditions.
+Customers should be aware that additional guidelines and rules relating to the BBFC’s classification procedure and usage guidelines appear on the BBFC Website and such guidelines and rules shall be deemed to be incorporated into these Terms and Conditions.